RosarioRu/pizza-order/README.md

   cost: 18
 }

-Test 4: "Function should return number of toppings and multiply that by 1.5 for a sm pizza, then add this to the base cost (determined previously based on size of pizza."
+Test 4: "Function should take number of toppings and multiply that by 1.5 for a sm pizza, then add this to the base cost (determined previously based on size of pizza."
 Code: firstPie.sumPieCost()
 Expected Output:
 firstPie;